Surgical Technology Admission Requirements

 Thank you for your interest in the Surgical Technology program at Minnesota State Community and Technical College.
 This program is designed to prepare students to care for patients and participate as active members of the perioperative team.
 Graduates will have the entry-level knowledge to assist physicians, anesthesiologists and registered nurses throughout the perioperative experience; demonstrate proficiency with sterile techniques; prepare and use surgical equipment, instruments and supplies; and demonstrate an understanding of anatomy, physiology, pathophysiology and microbiology.

-• The Surgical Technology program curriculum information is available at https://www.minnesota.edu/degrees/475
+- The Surgical Technology program curriculum information is available at Surgical Technology.

 We are pleased you are considering M State and look forward to receiving your application.
 We strongly encourage you to discuss the admission and program requirements with one of our academic advisors.

-To be considered for the Surgical Technology program, students must be accepted to M State.
-The application for the Surgical Technology program is separate.
-You must be accepted to M State to access the Surgical Technology program application.
+The Surgical Technology program application is separate from the M State application.
+You must be accepted to M State to access the Surgical Technology program application and be considered for admission to the program.

-New to M State - Follow the admissions checklist at www.minnesota.edu/admissions
+New to M State - Follow the admissions checklist at Admissions.

 M State Processing Center